-- To work within the regulations of the Children and Families Act 2014 and Special Educational Needs and Disability Code of Practice: 0 to 25 years (£0th April 2020) - To do our best to ensure that the necessary provision is made for any pupil who has special educational needs taking cognition of the current legal definition of special educational provision - To ensure that teachers, governors and support staff are aware of the importance of identifying and providing for, those pupils who have special educational needs, through a programme of appropriate training - To work in partnership with parents and ensure that a good dialogue is maintained to promote the well-being and education of each individual. - To provide access for all to the National Curriculum and other areas of the whole curriculum (e.g. visits, trips, etc.) - To provide adequate support in a variety of areas as appropriate and within the school budget allocations - To encourage pupils to be actively involved in their targets, assessment and progress reviews as appropriate to their age, maturity and ability - To liaise with the LA and the governing bodies of other schools when it seems desirable in the interests of co-ordinated special needs provision in the area as a whole - To review this policy and provision for special educational needs and to report annually to parents

-General information about this School's special educational provision.
+- To work within the regulations of the Children and Families Act 2014 and Special Educational Needs and Disability Code of Practice: 0 to 25 years (from 1st September 2014) - > To do our best to ensure that the necessary provision is made for any pupil who has special educational needs taking cognition of the current legal definition of special educational provision - > To ensure that teachers, governors and support staff are aware of theimportance of identifying and providing for, those pupils who have special educational needs, through a programme of appropriate training - > To work in partnership with parents and ensure that a good dialogue ismaintained to promote the well-being and education of each individual. - > To provide access for all to the National Curriculum and other areas of the whole curriculum (e.g. visits, trips, etc.) - > To provide adequate support in a variety of areas as appropriate and within the school budget allocations - > To encourage pupils to be actively involved in their targets, assessment and progress reviews as appropriate to their age, maturity and ability - > To liaise with the LA and the governing bodies of other schools when it seems desirable in the interests of co-ordinated special needs provisionin the area as a whole - > To review this policy and provision for special educational needs andto report annually to parents. - > General information about this School's special educational provision.

-The SEND Co-ordinator is Mrs Catrin Yendall.
+The SEND Co-ordinator is Catrin Yendall.